johnhornsby/cycle/README.md

     + *Livereload* - All asset files, including static html, are watched for changes and will instantly update in the browser.
     + *Bower* - Any [Bower](http://bower.io/) components installed are automatically found and merged into vendor.css and vendor.js files for easy addition.
 [Bower](http://bower.io/) is also watched so that installing any additional components will also update the browser.
     + *Extensible* - Any other automation features are easily added without interfering with existing features, or breaking backwards-compatibility with older cycle projects.
+    + *Sitecore* - If aspx and ascx files are modified, the changes are synced with the live site and the browser is refreshed immediately.
+All js and css assets are also constantly synced with the sitecore folder.
+    + *TFS* - Any files modified that are protected under TFS control will be automatically checked out for editing.

 + **Configuration**
     + *Highly configurable* - Cycle is designed to be able to adapt to any project through it's configuration.
 All automation features are configurable, and other options for this are easily added.